Deformations of the connected sum of Gorenstein algebras: Pointed deformations

-\begin{twr} Let $U$ be a smooth quasi-projective variety and let $d\geq 2$ be a positive integer.
-Let $V \subset \Hilb_d U$ be a generically reduced elementary component.
-Then, the nested Hilbert scheme $\Hilb_{1,d}(U)$ has a component $\tilde V$ (such that $\tilde V_{red}= V_{red}$) that admits a fractal structure at any reduced point $[*,Y]\in \tilde V$, such that $Y\in \Hilb_d(U)$ and $(T^1_Y)_{<-1}$ vanishes. \end{twr} The theorem is a generalisation of \cite[Theorem 2.8]{Unexpected-GGGL}. \begin{remark} Since the vanishing $(T^1_Y)_{<-1}=0 $ is weaker than the vanishing of the whole negative tangent, we get a generalisation of \cite[Theorem 2.8]{Unexpected-GGGL} in two ways.
+\begin{twr} Let $U$ be a smooth quasi-projective variety and let $m\geq 2$ be a positive integer.
+Then, the nested Hilbert scheme $\Hilb_{1,m}(U)$ admits a fractal structure at any point ${[*,X]\in \Hilb_{1,m}(U)}$, such that $[X]\in \Hilb_m(U)$ and $X$ is uncleavable. \end{twr} The theorem is a generalisation of \cite[Theorem 2.8]{Unexpected-GGGL}. \begin{remark} Since the property of being uncleavable is weaker than lying on unique elementary component, we get a generalisation of \cite[Theorem 2.8]{Unexpected-GGGL} in two ways.
 First, we consider a larger locus of points.
-Second, not only do we show non-reducedness, but also describe structure of the local rings. \end{remark} \begin{proof} We follow the argument from \cite[Theorem 2.8]{Unexpected-GGGL}.
-There is a component $\tilde V$ given by:
+Second, not only do we show non-reducedness, but also describe structure of the local rings. \end{remark} \begin{proof} Let us fix $X\subset U$ to be uncleavable finite scheme of length $m$.